gracefulife/clova-developer-guide/en/CIC/References/Clova_Auth_API.md

 {% endraw %}

 ### Remarks
 Typically, user authentication is processed on an app paired with a client device.
-However, transferring a Clova access token from a paired app to a client may have a potential security issue, so it returns an authorization code instead.
+However, transferring a Clova access token from a paired app to a client may have a potential security issue, so the app forwards an authorization code instead.
 The client receives the authorization code, passes it to a Clova authorization server and [requests a Clova access token](#RequestClovaAccessToken).

 ### See also
 * [Client credentials](/CIC/Guides/Interact_with_CIC.md#ClientAuthInfo)